jflores31297/RealEstateDB/README.md

 ### 4.2 Database Setup

 Run the SQL Script:
 1. Locate the provided SQL file (e.g., Deliverable_2.sql).
 2. Use your MySQL client (or MySQL Workbench) to run the script, which will create the RealEstateDB database and necessary tables.

 Verify Database:
-	•	Confirm that the tables (Property, Owner, PropertyOwner) have been created with the expected columns and relationships.
+- Confirm that the tables have been created with the expected columns and relationships.

-### 4.3 Environment Variables
+### 4.3 Configure Database Credentials

-Configuration:

 Set up the following environment variables to enable the CLI to connect to the database:
-	•	DB_HOST (default: localhost)
+- DB_HOST (default: localhost)
-	•	DB_USER (default: root)
+- DB_USER (default: root)
-	•	DB_PASSWORD (default: your password)
+- DB_PASSWORD (default: your password)
-	•	DB_NAME (default: RealEstateDB)
+- DB_NAME (default: RealEstateDB)

 ### 4.4 Installing Dependencies

 Use pip to install the required dependencies:

-pip install mysql-connector-python tabulate pytest
+pip install mysql-connector-python tabulate

 ## Usage

-5.1 Running the CLI
+### 5.1 Running the CLI

 Start the Application: